 General Broulard: Colonel Dax, you're a disappointment to me.
 You've spoiled the keenness of your mind by wallowing in sentimentality.
 You really did want to save those men, and you were not angling for Mireau's command.
 You are an idealist - and I pity you as I would the village idiot.

-Suddenly Shouting: Dax disgustedly ranks out Broulard for thinking that he was just after a promotion, causing Broulard to demand that he apologize:
+- Suddenly Shouting / "The Reason You Suck" Speech: Dax disgustedly ranks out Broulard for thinking that he was just after a promotion, causing Broulard to demand that he apologize:

 Colonel Dax: I apologize for not being entirely honest with you.
 I apologize for not revealing my true feelings.
 I apologize, sir, for not telling you sooner that you're a degenerate, sadistic old man.
 AND YOU CAN GO TO HELL BEFORE I APOLOGIZE TO YOU NOW OR EVER AGAIN!

-War Is Hell: The movie carries a deep anti-war message.
+- War Is Hell: The movie carries a deep anti-war (and anti-military) message.
 The French generals are portrayed as hypocrites with little (if any) regard for the lives of their soldiers, the whole campaign is absurd and the so-called military justice is a joke.